DanK2002/Senior-Project/FinalReport.md

 ## Incomplete Goals:
 - Managers are not able to clock in as a manager on duty when signing in, however, all managers still have managerial abilities.
-- Sales management does not include the ability to cancel comp, discount, and void items.
 - Orders are not color coded based on the amount of time passed.
 *Some of these incomplete goals are still in progress